jdede/inet-showcases/docs/wireless/crosstalk/index.md

 Notice that there are only message sends between hosts on the same channel.

 ### Nodes on adjacent wifi channels (partially overlapping frequency bands)

+TODO: by default, the dimensional signal shapes are the same as the scalar but it is more accurately simulated -> partially overlapping transmissions can be simulated

 TODO: this should be done from the angle of wifi channels